 Foreign students will also have many opportunities to learn about Japan outside the classroom.
 Joining clubs, going on study tours twice a year, observing the Gion and Jidai festivals, cultural exchange programs with elementary schools in the area… these are just some of the cultural exchange activities that will deepen your understanding of Japan and Japanese people.

-There are two school trips prepared for students: an overnight trip in the spring and a day trip in the fall.
+There are two study tours prepared for students.
 Foreign students can get to know each other better, and also gain hands-on experience with traditional Japanese culture.

 Students go on a field trip to see the Gion Festival, one of Kyoto's three main festivals.